Juniper/terraform-provider-mist/docs/resources/device_ap.md

 Optional:

 - `dot1x` (Boolean) Whether to do 802.1x against uplink switch.
-When enaled, AP cert will be used to do EAP-TLS and the Org's CA Cert has to be provisioned at the switch
+When enabled, AP cert will be used to do EAP-TLS and the Org's CA Cert has to be provisioned at the switch
 - `keep_wlans_up_if_down` (Boolean) By default, WLANs are disabled when uplink is down.
 In some scenario, like SiteSurvey, one would want the AP to keep sending beacons.